Skip to main content

 • Scheduled install every week When enabled, updates are scheduled every week.
 Only applies when Allow auto update is set to Auto install and restart at a scheduled time or Allow the local administrator to choose the setting.

-• Scheduled install first week Schedule install during the first week of the month (days 1 to 7).
-Use with Scheduled install day for a specific weekday (for example, the first Tuesday of the month).
+• Scheduled install first week Schedule install during the first week of the month (days 1–7).
+Use with Scheduled install day for a specific weekday (for example, first Tuesday).

-• Scheduled install second week Schedule install during the second week of the month (days 8 to 14).
+• Scheduled install second week Schedule install during the second week of the month (days 8–14).
 Use with Scheduled install day for a specific weekday.

-• Scheduled install third week Schedule install during the third week of the month (days 15 to 21).
+• Scheduled install third week Schedule install during the third week of the month (days 15–21).
 Use with Scheduled install day for a specific weekday.

-• Scheduled install fourth week Schedule install during the fourth week of the month (days 22 to 31).
+• Scheduled install fourth week Schedule install during the fourth week of the month (days 22–31).
 Use with Scheduled install day for a specific weekday.

-• Scheduled install time Hour of the day (0 to 23) when scheduled updates install.
+• Scheduled install time Hour of the day (0–23) when scheduled updates install.
+There is about a 30-minute window.
 Only applies when Allow auto update is set to Auto install and restart at a scheduled time or Allow the local administrator to choose the setting.
-Updates install within approximately 30 minutes of the configured time.

 • Set disable UX WU access When enabled, users cannot scan, download, or install updates from the Windows Update settings UI.